 Another tool analyzes Non-Labor Income which represents 60 percent of net personal income growth in the last decade and 41 percent of total personal income in the West.

-The Migration & Population Trends tool explores four county types and their migration and natural population change (births and deaths).
+The Migration & Population Trends tool explores four county types and their migration and natural population change (births and deaths); while another looks at minority population changes in the rural West.

 The National Forest Socioeconomic Indicators tool provides quick, easy-to-use reports detailing the economics, demographics, land use, business sectors, and other important information for communities near every National Forest.